MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-troubleshoot.md

 - ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
 - ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10</a>
 - ✅ <a href=https://learn.microsoft.com/windows/deployment/do/waas-delivery-optimization target=_blank>Delivery Optimization</a>
-ms.date: 07/01/2024
+ms.date: 07/23/2024
 ---

 # Troubleshoot Delivery Optimization

+This article discusses how to troubleshoot Delivery Optimization.

 ## DO Troubleshooter

-[Check out](https://aka.ms/do-fix) the new Delivery Optimization Troubleshooter.
+[Check out](https://aka.ms/do-fix) for the new Delivery Optimization Troubleshooter.
 This tool provides a device health check to verify the device is set up properly to use Delivery Optimization.
 To scope the output more specifically, use one of the available switches:

 - -HealthCheck: Provides an overall check of the device setup to ensure Delivery Optimization communication is possible on the device.
 - -P2P: Provides output specific to P2P settings, efficiency, and errors.